-The IEP is defined as the first 90 days of employment following your hire, transfer, or promotion into a GW benefited staff position (including research staff).
-While eligible employees accrue annual time from their date of hire, annual time may only be used by employees after completing their IEP.
+The IEP is defined as the first 90 days of employment following your hire, transfer, or promotion into a GW benefits-eligible staff position.
+While eligible employees accrue vacation time from their date of hire, vacation time may only be used by employees after completing their IEP.
 The HRMD website has additional information on the IEP.